google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 **Example** - a custom element **attaches shadow DOM to itself**, encapsulating its DOM/CSS:

+    // Use custom elements API v1 to register a new HTML tag and define its JS behavior
-    customElements.define('fancy-tabs', class extends HTMLElement {
+    // using an ES6 class.
+Every instance of <fancy-tab> will have this same prototype. customElements.define('fancy-tabs', class extends HTMLElement {
       constructor() {
         super(); // always call super() first in the ctor.